-The unit of competence is HLTAID001 Provide Cardiopulmonary Resuscitation and covers the skills and knowledge required to perform Cardiopulmonary Resuscitation (CPR) in line with the Australian Resuscitation Council (ARC) Guidelines.
+This first aid course, known as HLTAID001 Provide Cardiopulmonary Resuscitation, covers the skills and knowledge required to perform Cardiopulmonary Resuscitation (CPR) in line with the Australian Resuscitation Council (ARC) Guidelines.

-Training includes Power point presentation and video’s, practical activities with manikins and first aid equipment.
-We recommend this training to be completed every 12 months as per Safe Work Australia guidelines.
+Training includes a Powerpoint presentation including videos, practical activities with manikins, and first aid equipment.
+We recommend this training be completed every 12 months as per Safe Work Australia guidelines.

 You can complete the course at our training facility located at Unit 3, 12-14 Baretta Road in Wangara or we can send our trainer to your workplace subject to minimum group size and travel costs.
 Important: Please make sure you arrive 15 minutes prior to the scheduled starting time to allow enrolment and checking of ID.

 Our training facilities are located near Malaga, Osbourne Park, and the city.

 - HLTAID001 – Provide cardiopulmonary resuscitation: current to release 5.

 There must be demonstrated evidence that the candidate has completed the following tasks at least once in line with state/ territory regulations, first aid codes of practice, ARC guidelines, and workplace procedures:

 - Conducted a hazard assessment and identified strategies to minimise risk